Bones provide support for our bodies and help form our shape. Although they're

 but they can't push them back to the original position.
 So they work in pairs of flexors

-when the movement is completed, the flexor relaxes and the extensor contracts to extend
+is completed, the flexor relaxes and the extensor contracts to extend or straighten

-or straighten the limb at the same joint.
-For example, the biceps muscle, in the front
+the limb at the same joint.
+For example, the biceps muscle, in the front of the upper

-of the upper arm, is a flexor, and the triceps, at the back of the upper arm, is an
+arm, is a flexor, and the triceps, at the back of the upper arm, is an extensor.
+When

-extensor.
-When you bend at your elbow, the biceps contracts.
-Then the biceps relaxes
+you bend at your elbow, the biceps contracts.
+Then the biceps relaxes and the triceps

 What Are Joints and What Do They Do?